 SAP will also reinforce its mobile-software offering by making applications available via the cloud, Sanjay Poonen, the company’s head of global solutions, said in an interview.
 Plans include hosting mobile-device management system on Amazon Web Services, he said this month.

-The German company today announced mobile apps include one that allow workers to file expenses on the go on devices including Research In Motion Ltd. (RIM)’s BlackBerry and smartphones based on Google Inc. (GOOG)’s Android platform.
+The German company today announced mobile apps include one that allow workers to file expenses on the go on devices including Research In Motion Ltd. (RIM)’s BlackBerry and smartphones based on Google Inc. (GOOG:US)’s Android platform.

 Still, as SAP’s top brass gather in Florida, they need to reassure shareholders after first-quarter license sales, including Hana, missed estimates.
 So far, investor confidence helped send the stock 20 percent higher this year, compared with Oracle’s 5.3 percent gain.
 Salesforce.com, an early entrant into the cloud-computing market, has jumped 36 percent.